AljoschaK/Data_Cleaning_Project_Assignment/CodeBook.md

 * data_with_act_and_sub_desc: Data Frame based on data_with_activity_names but with the subject ID added for each row

 * tidy_data_set: Data Frame based on data_with_act_and_sub_desc which is aggregated by the activity name and subject ID.
 For each it contains the average value of each measure column.
+This file is used to create the output file.

+### Output Created
+The tidy_data_set data frame is written to `<Tidy_Data_Set.csv`> which is stored on GitHub.